lemocla/Which-way-is-up/README.md

           - Status is used to decide wether artwork can be displayed, added to wishlist and bag as well as whether reviews can be added for that artwork.
           - Status is also used to override delete method if an artwork features in any order_lines
           - Feature a boolean and decimal field for displaying sale price and overriding artwork's default price
-          - Feature a many-to-many relationship to self to select related products
+          - Feature a many-to-many relationship to self to select related products (symmetrical)
           - Rating field auto-populate and average of all reviews for that artwork
           - Related to Portfolio and ShopCategoy model to easily retrieve information

         - **Order model**
           - Stores all the information related to a successful order made by a user, including order number, delivery and billing details
           - Stores if there's a gift option as well as gift recipient and gift message
-          - Stores if paiement was successfully made as well as Braintree paiement id
+          - Stores if paiement was successfully made as well as Braintree paiement ID

         - **Order_line model**
           - Stores details that have been added to the user’s bag, such as artwork name, price and quantity
-          - Takes information from the artwork model to artwork detail to the user’s order.
+          - Takes information from the artwork model to display artwork detail
-          - Information from the Order_line is sent to the Order model to update the order.
+          - Information from the Order_line is sent to the Order model to update the order

         - **Review model**
-          - Stores review details information about an artwork
+          - Stores review details about an artwork such as ratings and comments
           - Information from the Review model is sent to the Artwork model using a signal to update average rating
           - Related to artwork and order_line model to verify wether the user is leaving a review for an item that has been purchased
           - Related to UserProfile to easily retrieved information to be displayed in my reviews